Emergency Dentist — Mansfield, TX

 Ideally, you and your loved ones will never have to deal with a dental emergency.
 However, if one does arise, you’ll be happy you took the time to assemble an emergency kit.
 If you don’t already have one or you need to replenish your supplies, make sure to include the below items:

-- Over-the-counter pain medication (not aspirin or ibuprofen since they can thin your blood).
+- Over-the-counter pain medication (except aspirin since it can cause a burning sensation)

 Are Dental Emergencies Expensive to Treat?